vime-js/vime/docs/docs/getting-started/installation.md

 />
 ```

-Now let's install the `@vime/svelte` package by running the following in your terminal...
+Now let's install the `@vime/svelte` package by running the following in our terminal...

 ```bash
 npm i @vime/svelte